brennanburris/MECH-105-Project-Code/README.md

 # MECH-105-Project-Code

-This is the code I wrote for my numerical methods course, MECH 105.
+This are the algorithms I wrote for MECH105, Numerical Methods.

 ---
 Repository Contents
 ---